c-stech-carter/Haunted-House-Game-V2/README.md

 The graphics utilized for the rooms are pixel art generated with A.I. using DallE-3 and Flux1Dev, and some free icons were used which were obtained from itch.io.

 ## 📜 Description
-This game places the player in a mysterious haunted house where they must explore various rooms, search for items, and solve puzzles to find a way out.
+The game places the player in a nightmare where they are trapped in a Haunted House and must find the way to escape.
+The controls can be used either by menu buttons at the top of the window, or right-clicking and using the context menu.

 ### 🎮 Features
 - **Interactive exploration** of different rooms 🏠